 3. Promote and demonstrate the same as practiced by employees from all levels of the organization.

-The only way I could think to do this was video.
-I have enjoyed partnering with outstanding video production firms who have been invaluable in assisting me by:
+The only way I could think to do this was through work culture videos.
+I have enjoyed partnering with some of the best B2B video production companies in the business, who have been invaluable in assisting me by:

 – Consolidating the messaging to the satisfaction of all the corporate stakeholders.

-– Introducing creative concepts that enhanced the messaging.
+– Introducing creative corporate video concepts that enhanced the messaging.

 – Providing masterful coaching and directing of management and personnel to make everyone look good and enjoy the process.